-- 6.1 College Hearing.
+6.01 College Hearing.

 If either the student or the instructor wishes to appeal the decision of the departmental hearing officer, he or she must file a written request for a hearing with the college hearing officer within 10 class days of the departmental hearing officer's decision.
 Within 10 class days of receipt of such a request, the college hearing officer will set a time, date and place for the hearing.
-The college hearing is a de novo hearing in which the Panel must consider all the evidence on all the issues presented in the appeal as though no previous action has been taken. - 6.2 College Hearing Officer.
-The college hearing officer shall be appointed by the College of Pharmacy Assistant/Associate Dean for Graduate Programs.
+The college hearing is a de novo hearing in which the Panel must consider all the evidence on all the issues presented in the appeal as though no previous action had been taken.

+6.02 College Hearing Officer.

+The college hearing officer shall be appointed by the dean.
 Typically the college hearing officer will be appointed for a full academic year.
-Correspondence with the college hearing officer should be addressed to the office of the College of Pharmacy Assistant/Associate Dean for Graduate Programs - 6.3 Duties of the College Hearing Officer.
-It shall be the duty of the college hearing officer to: - a.
-Select a college academic honesty panel; - b.
-Set and give notice of the time and place of the college hearing; - c.
-Conduct the hearing in an orderly manner so that both sides are given an opportunity to state their case; - d.
-Rule on procedural matters; - e.
-Leave the hearing room during the panel's deliberations but remain available to answer questions on procedural matters; and - f.
-Prepare and submit one copy of the decision to the College of Pharmacy Assistant/Associate Dean for Graduate Programs, one copy to the provost, and one copy to the dean of the Graduate School for matters involving graduate students.
-The college hearing officer shall not take part in the vote or otherwise participate in the deliberations of the panel. - 6.4 Academic Honesty Panel.
+Correspondence with the college hearing officer should be addressed to the office of the dean of the college.

+6.03 Duties of the College Hearing Officer.

+It shall be the duty of the college hearing officer to:

+a.
+Select a college academic honesty panel;

+b.
+Set and give notice of the time and place of the college hearing;

+c.
+Conduct the hearing in an orderly manner so that both sides are given an opportunity to state their case;

+d.
+Rule on procedural matters;

+e.
+Leave the hearing room during the panel's deliberations but remain available to answer questions on procedural matters; and f.
+Prepare and submit one copy of the decision to the dean, one copy to the provost, and one copy to the dean of the Graduate School for matters involving graduate students.
+The college hearing officer shall not take part in the vote or otherwise participate in the deliberations of the panel.

+6.04 Academic Honesty Panel.

 The college academic honesty panel shall consist of two faculty members and three students.
 The panel will be selected by the college hearing officer from faculty and currently enrolled students from the accused student's academic peer group in the college.
 Faculty and students serving on the panel should be from the college in which the alleged violation occurred, and preferably from departments outside of either parties' academic department or program, where possible.
-The chair of the panel shall be a student appointed by the college hearing officer. - 6.5 The Dean of Students.
+The chair of the panel shall be a student appointed by the college hearing officer.

+6.05 The Dean of Students.

 The dean of students, or his or her designee, shall be required to attend all college hearings to serve as a University of Houston resource person.
 This individual shall not have a vote at a college hearing or be present during the deliberations of the panel.

-6.6 College Hearing Procedure.
+6.06 College Hearing Procedure.